vlyon/Plate/README.md

 ## content

-Used from within a template to return the content for the template.
+Used from within a template to return the content passed to that template.

+## has\_content

+Used from within a template to determine if that template was called with content.

 ## filter